Ensembles and Friends of the Department of Music

 Past members include Rose Crelli, Lisa Ibias, Charlie McNeill, Annalisa Taylor, Trevor Adams, Benjamin Boswell and Sean Braendel.

 Contact Dr. Bryan Hall at firstname.lastname@example.org for more information about hiring the quartet or joining the group.

 The Alaska Trio was founded in 1974 as a faculty ensemble of the University of Alaska Fairbanks.
-It has metamorphosed through a series of personnel changes into its present members of pianist Eduard Zilberkant, violinist Bryan Hall and cellist Ryan Fitzpatrick.
 The Trio has concertized in Hawaii and the Pacific Northwest, and has played many Alaskan tours including performances of the Beethoven Triple Concerto with the Fairbanks’ Arctic Chamber Orchestra, the Juneau Symphony Orchestra and the National Symphony Orchestra in Washington D.C.
 In addition to performing the standard repertoire, the Alaska Trio is active in the exploration of little-known works, old and new.
 When joined by violist Gail Johansen and clarinetist Theodore DeCorso, the group becomes the Alaska Chamber Players.
 This group made its first recording, released nationally on the ORION label, of previously unrecorded works by Beethoven, Reinecke, and Ireland.
 The members of the Alaska Trio and Alaska Chamber Players are active individually as well as collectively as performers, clinicians, and teachers.